lukassnoek/introPy/intropy/week_2/psychopy_coder_part2.md

 Right after the call to the `draw` method of the text component (`welcome_txt_stim`), add a call to the `flip` method (without arguments) of the window (`win`).
 Then, run the experiment again.
 :::

 Finally, you should see the welcome text on the window, albeit quite briefly!
-Again, it is only shown briefly because PsychoPy will simply follow the script and immediatly go to the next lines (which presumably are those that close the window and quit the experiment).
+Again, it is only shown briefly because PsychoPy will simply follow the script and immediatly go to the next lines (which presumably are those that close the window and quit the experiment, like we discussed in the previous tutorial).
 There are several ways in which you can specify how long a component is visible, which differ in how precisely they can determine the duration.
 One of the easiest ways is to add a call to the `wait` function after the window flip.

 :::{admonition,attention} ToDo
 Using the `wait` function, make PsychoPy wait for 2 seconds after flipping the window.
 Then, run the experiment again.
 :::

 Now you should see that the welcome text is visible for 2 seconds (actually, a bit longer because of the time it takes to shut down the experiment).
-In one of the next sections, we will discuss other (and more precise) methods to manipulate the duration of stimuli.
+In one of the next sections, we will discuss other, and more precise, methods to manipulate the duration of stimuli.

 Note that after flipping the window such that the back buffer is moved to the front buffer, the back buffer is completely cleared.
 This means that when you'd flip the window *again* (without drawing any stuff in the meantime), the front buffer would contain an empty window!